rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Date of publication: <CITE>[between 1867 and 1876]</CITE>
 >Note on publication statement: <CITE>James Wrigley is listed at this address in New York City directories for 1867 through 1876</CITE>

-<a name="5.24.36.8">5.24.36.8</a> Record the date of each volume in a note on publication statement if considered important.
+<a name="5.24.36.8">5.24.36.8</a> **Date of publication in multipart monographs**.
+Record the date of each volume in a Note on publication statement if considered important.
 Such a note on publication statement is particularly useful when the order of publication does not correspond to the order of the volume numeration (see [Date of publication, 5.23.35.2](/DCRMR/ppdm/Date-of-publication/#5.23.35.2)).

 >Example:
 >Date of publication: <CITE>M.DC.XCIV-M.DCCI [1694-1701]</CITE>
 >Note on publication statement: <CITE>Vol. 1: 1701; vol. 2: 1701; vol. 3: 1701; vol. 4: 1694; vol. 5: 1701; vol. 6: 1701; vol. 7: 1701; vol. 8: 1700</CITE>

-<a name="5.24.36.9">5.24.36.9</a> If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, always give these additional dates in a note on publication statement (see [Date of publication, 5.23.36.1](/DCRMR/ppdm/Date-of-publication/#5.23.36.1)).
+<a name="5.24.36.9">5.24.36.9</a> **Date of publication on part pages**.
+If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, always give these additional dates in a note on publication statement (see [Date of publication, 5.23.36.1](/DCRMR/ppdm/Date-of-publication/#5.23.36.1)).

 >Example:
 >Date of publication: <CITE>MDCLXXVII [1677]</CITE>